LJL1830/HPC_guide/README.md

 > [!NOTE]
 > The FengWu setup in this repository records an environment and workflow that have been tested successfully on the target cluster.
 It is intended as a working example rather than a universal Earth2Studio installation guide.
 >
 > Package versions, module versions, GPU configuration, and cluster settings may change over time.
 If your cluster output differs from this guide, do not guess replacement versions.
-Please Check `module spider` and the official documentation.
+Please check `module spider` and the official documentation.

 ## 8. Load the Model Modules